Eradication of Tuberculosis

 • Ensuring the provision of specialized technical support to the Member States and partners jointly with WHO regional and country offices, catalyzing change, and building sustainable capacity;

 Impact Paramedical & Health Institute (IPHI) is one of the top paramedical institutions in Delhi.
-It offers its students an opportunity to learn from an industry leading faculty of Doctors.
+It offers its students an opportunity to learn from an industry-leading faculty of doctors.

 Recommended For You